kod3r/pyblume/README.md

 ## Use

-This example shows how to create a bloom filter using PyBlume, and check for a match.
+This example shows how to create a bloom filter using pyblume, and check for a match.

 ```python
 import pyblume